uphold/docs/_transparency.md

 ### Withdrawals

 Withdrawal documents the flow of assets out of the system.
-The destination of the transaction would refer as completely as it can to any external sources that the Bitreserve transaction can be correlated against/with.
+The destination of the transaction would refer as completely as it can to any external sources that the Uphold transaction can be correlated against/with.

 Withdrawals also account for value leaving the Reservechain, and is thus a terminus point with regards to traceability.